Angel Karamoy

-Angelina Wilhelmina Karamoy, known as Angel Karamoy (born January 16, 1987) is an Indonesian actress and singer.
+Angelina Wilhelmina "Angel" Karamoy (born January 16, 1987) is an Indonesian actress, singer and comedian.
 She began her debut soap opera with played for Saras 008 in Indosiar.
 She is the oldest sister of former girlband member Cherrybelle, Kezia Karamoy, and the youngest sister of Daniel Karamoy, who is in the member band for SAGA.

 Career

 She began her career as an actress in TV commercials.
 She has since worked in soap operas, such as Kala Cinta Menggoda, Pelangi Di Matamu 2, Mukjizat Itu Nyata, Kurindu Jiwaku and many others.
 Her name became known when she took Marshanda's role as Lala on Bidadari 3.
 She released the spiritual album Mukjizat Itu Nyata.

-Angel appointed as guest star in Opera Van Java in 2013 to 2014.
+Angel Karamoy appointed as guest star in Opera Van Java in 2013 to 2014.
 During Ramadhan, she played the role as household assistant in Ini Sahur on NET.

 Personal life

-Angelina Wilhelmina Karamoy was born on January 16, 1987, in Manado, North Sulawesi, to Vence J. Karamoy and Theresia.
+Angelina Wilhelmina Karamoy was born on January 16, 1987 in Manado, North Sulawesi to Vence J. Karamoy and Theresia.
 She is a graduate of Yadika 5 Senior High.
 She married Steven McJames Rumangkang on January 26, 2008, at the Jakarta Convention Center.
 They have two children.
-In July 2016, Angel officially divorced to her husband.
+In July 2016, Angel Karamoy officially divorced to her husband.